oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Malleability of SD-JWTs and SD-JWT-KBs

-An SD-JWT is malleable, in the sense that it can be modified by adding or removing Disclosures and still be valid.
-The signature over the Issuer-signed JWT assures the authenticity only of the hashes of the selectively-disclosable claims, not any specific set of Disclosures.
+With an SD-JWT, the Issuer-signed JWT is integrity-protected by the Issuer's signature, and the values of the Disclosures are integrity-protected by the digests included therein.
+The specific set of Disclosures, however, is not integrity-protected - the SD-JWT can be modified by adding or removing Disclosures and still be valid.

-An SD-JWT-KB is not malleable.
+With an SD-JWT-KB, the set of selected Disclosures is integrity-protected.
 The signature in the Key Binding JWT covers a specific SD-JWT, with a specific Issuer-signed JWT and a specific set of Disclosures.
 Thus, the signature on the Key Binding JWT, in addition to proving Key Binding, also assures the authenticity and integrity of the set of